buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include inline_content.html category="papers" slug="venerated-objects-early-buddhism_harvey" %}
 - The early Buddhists of ancient India did not represent the Buddha with anthropomorphic statues as is ubiquitous now.
 This essay explores the symbols and objects that were venerated in the early period after the Buddha’s death.

+{% include inline_content.html category="articles" slug="lotus-as-symbol_olson_carl" %}
+- One such object which became notably ubiquitous across Buddhist cultures is the lotus flower.
+This article explores the ancient origins and meaning of this potent symbol.

 *Chapter 4: “The Rise of Mahayana”*